bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 ## Project Description

-The ChRIS(Children's Research Integration System) is an open source framework for madical image processing, it enables healthcare organizations to keep owning their data while benefiting from public cloud processing capabilities.
+ChRIS is an open source framework that utilizes cloud technologies to democratize medical analytics application development and enables healthcare organizations to keep owning their data while benefiting from public cloud processing capabilities.
 The ChRIS UI is a platform to enable ChRIS researchers to be able to easily access and use the latest image processing technology as well as the power and speed of cloud computing in exploring and making discoveries in medical imaging data.
 Enabling collaboration and sharing between researchers is an important secondary goal.

 The project is based on the previous backend API -- [ChRIS API](https://fnndsc.github.io/fnndsc/chrisdoc/) and the core function is image processing function, we want to rewrite and optimize the frontend UI and framework by using [React](https://github.com/facebook/react) and [Redux]((https://github.com/reduxjs/redux)) to improve the user experience.